LYK-love/LYK-love.github.io/source/_drafts/Segment-Anything.md

 A two-layer decoder updates both the image embedding and prompt tokens via cross-attention.
 Then the image embed- ding is upscaled, from which the updated output tokens are used to dynamically predict masks.
-(Not illustrated for fig- ure clarity: At every attention layer, positional encodings are added to the image embedding, and the entire original prompt token (including position encoding) is re-added to the token queries and keys.)
+(Not illustrated for figure clarity: At every attention layer, positional encodings are added to the image embedding, and the entire original prompt token (including position encoding) is re-added to the token queries and keys.)